hharryyf/codeforcepractice/README.md

 can be obtained by the tree rooted at v.
 Here "order" is very important, because at the root of the tree, "order" = answer. https://codeforces.com/problemset/problem/538/E

+753. Berland Federalization (diff=2200, knapsack tree dp) Define dp[i][j] as the minimum number of deletions when we have the top connected component as size j and root at i.
+Then the rest is routine. https://vjudge.net/problem/CodeForces-440D